milanglacier/yarepl.nvim/README.md

         ipython = {
             cmd = 'ipython',
             formatter = 'bracketed_pasting',
-            -- Provide a string for the built-in source function, or pass a custom -- function for your own implementation.
+            source_func = 'python',  -- Provide a string for the built-in source function, or a custom function for your implementation.
-            source_func = 'python',
         },
     }
 }
 ```

-Several built-in `source_func` options can be accessed as strings: `ipython`,
+Several built-in `source_func` options can be accessed as strings: `ipython`
-`python`, `R`, `aichat`, and `bash`.
+and `python`.

-If you need to define a custom `source_func`, you must implement a function
+To define a custom `source_func`, you must implement a function that accepts
-that accepts a string and returns a string.
-The input will be the buffer's code
+and returns a string.
+The input is the buffer's code content, and the output is
-content, and the output is what will be sent to the REPL.
+what will be sent to the REPL.

-A common approach involves writing the input string to a temporary file, then
+A typical approach involves writing the input string to a temporary file,
-returning a string that sources this file.
-The exact "sourcing" syntax depends
+followed by returning a string that sources this file.
+The specific "sourcing"
-on the target programming language.
+syntax is contingent on the target programming language.

-Here’s an example implementation of a `source_func` for Python:
+Here's an example implementation of a `source_func` for Python:

 <details>